|SeamSTRESS. Get it? GET IT???|

 Come to grips with the idea that some projects are never going to get done, and cross them off your list.
 I am never going to be a seamstress and learn to make cute ipod cozies and change purses.
 All that fabric I'm hoarding is just taking up space.
 I thought it would be disappointing to admit that it just isn't going to happen - that I don't have the dedication or the willpower.

-But actually, it was pretty liberating to eliminate that item from my To-Do list.
 The fabric has been given away.
 The sewing machine I'll keep for mending, but I no longer have any illusions that it's going to produce great things.
+It was pretty liberating to eliminate that item from my To-Do list.